Elle (magazine): International editions

-The first non-European edition of Elle was launched in 1970 as An An Elle Japon.
-In the 1960s and 1970s editions were operated in Belgium, Slovenia, Spain, Switzerland/Austria, and Yugoslavia.
+In 1970, the first non-European edition of Elle was launched for Japan as a collaboration with An An magazine as An An Elle Japon.
+Prior to the entry into Japan, editions operated in Belgium, Slovenia, Spain, Switzerland/Austria, and Yugoslavia throughout the 1960s and 1970s.

-In 1985 American Elle was launched with the first issue featuring supermodel Yasmin Le Bon on the cover.
-The magazine was jointly owned by Hachette and News Groups Publications (owned by Rupert Murdoch).
-The U.K. edition was also launched in 1985 and also featured Yasmin Le Bon on the cover.
+In 1985, the American and British editions were launched both featuring Yasmin Le Bon on their respective inaugural issues.
+The American edition was jointly owned by Hachette and News Groups Publications (owned by Rupert Murdoch).
+The following year Elle España was launched.